EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 For more deatils on the file types check out the section [below]().

 ### Parsing EmotiBit timestamps to LSL time
-EmotiBit DataParser can be used to parse the EmotiBit data using LSL timestamps.

 - <details><summary>Parsing EmotiBit data using LSL timestamps</summary>

   To do so, you will need to use the `parsedDataFormat.json` file.
 You can find the file:
-  - On Windows: `C:\Program Files\EmotiBit\EmotiBit Oscilloscope\data`
+  - On Windows: `C:\Program Files\EmotiBit\EmotiBit DataParser\data`
-  - On macOS: `EmotiBitSoftware-macOS/EmotiBitFirmwareInstaller.app/Contents/Resources`
+  - On macOS: `EmotiBitSoftware-macOS/EmotiBitDataParser.app/Contents/Resources`
-  - On Linux: `EmotiBitSoftware-linux/ofxEmotiBit/EmotiBitFirmwareInstaller/bin/data`
+  - On Linux: `EmotiBitSoftware-linux/ofxEmotiBit/EmotiBitDataParser/bin/data`

-  When you record data using EmotiBit Oscilloscope, you have an option to add timestamps to the data in your Local clock or to the local clock of the marker generator.<br>To include the appropriate LSL time in the parsed output, just set the **addToOutput** filed to `true` in the `parsedDataFormat.json` file.
+  To include the appropriate LSL time in the parsed output, just set the **addToOutput** filed to `true` in the `parsedDataFormat.json` file.
+  Setting `LslLocalTimestamp` to `true` adds timestamps acording to the time on the local LSL clock of the system.
+  Setting `LslMarkerSourceTimestamp` to `true` adds timestamps according to the time set on the marker source generator system.
   For example, if you want to add the timestamps as per your local LSL clock (the clock on the system running the EmotiBit Oscilloscope), the file should look like as shown below.
-When **addToOutput** is set to `True`, an additional column is added to the parsed output, with the column header equal to the `columnHeader` specified in the file.
   ```
   {
     "timestampColumns": [